RealChiefChen/To-do/README.md

 you also might need to install espeak-ng https://github.com/espeak-ng/espeak-ng

-make sure to run "pip install notify2" if notify2 is not installed
+make sure to run "pip install notify2" if notify2 is not installed If pip is not installed.
+Your on your own I ain't holding your hand through that

 Instalation
 ==================